hamidrezakp/ChapChap/README.md

 Note: `slices` filed consist of an array of time slices like [start, end].

-There is a `config.tonl` file in repository for example.
+There is a `config.toml` file in repository for example.

 ## License
 Apache v2 or MIT by your choice